shabrina12/shabrina12/README.md

 Hi ![](https://user-images.githubusercontent.com/18350557/176309783-0785949b-9127-417c-8b55-ab5a4333674e.gif)My name is Shabrina
 ======================================================================================================================================

-I graduated in computer engineering at Institut Teknologi Sepuluh Nopember in Indonesia and am currently working as a junior full stack developer.
+I graduated in computer engineering and am currently working as a junior full stack developer.
 Lately I've been focusing on learning about web development in my spare time.

 * 🌍  I'm based in Indonesia
 * ✉️  Let's discuss about web dev or books! [shabbrina5@gmail.com](mailto:shabbrina5@gmail.com)